-Woodworking snipe is a noticeably deep cut on the lead end or tail
+Snipe is when a board is noticeably cut deeper on the lead end or tail

-end of a board after it passes through a benchtop planer.
-Sniped
+end after it passes through a benchtop planer.

 What Causes Snipe?

-First, make certain that boards are sufficiently supported.
-This is especially recommended for boards longer than 4 feet, since longer boards have an unsupported weight that weighs down the end of the board.
-The unsupported weight works against keeping the stock flat.
+This is especially recommended for longer boards, since longer boards have an unsupported weight that weighs down the end of the board.
+The unsupported weight works against Feed Rollers keeping the stock flat.

 To avoid this problem use stands whenever long boards are being planed.

 If you don’t have stands you can also offset board drop by gently lifting the free end of a board slightly on the infeed side and again on the outfeed.
 While this procedure doesn’t completely resolve the issue of snipe, the problem should be reduced.

 Based on testing by Cutech engineers, the extension tables play a minor role on snipe.
 It is only essential to make certain the inner edges of the extensions are adjusted slightly lower than the center table.

 The 40600H, 40700H and 40800H models utilize SNIPE MINIMIZER and 4 lead screws to mobilize the upper frame.
 Guideposts are not necessary with these

 models because our patented SNIPE MINIMIZER gives a comparable